Incoming Pa. governor taps GOP ex-official for election post | Times Leader

 Schmidt is president and CEO of the Committee of Seventy, a good-government group in Philadelphia.
 Before he joined the group a year ago, Schmidt spent a decade as a Republican elected to the three-member board that oversees elections in Philadelphia and has worked for the city and state GOP.

 On Friday, the second anniversary of the Jan.
-6, 2021, insurrection at the U.S. Capitol, to receive the Presidential Citizens Medal from President Joe Biden in a ceremony at the White House.
+6, 2021, insurrection at the U.S. Capitol, Schmidt will be among 12 people to receive the Presidential Citizens Medal from President Joe Biden in a ceremony at the White House.
 This is the first time Biden has given the medal, the nation’s second-highest civilian award.

 “During the 2020 election, he kept the vote tally going in the face of pressure and efforts to overturn the election,” the White House said.